 - weeds in your garden

 - natural areas around the nearest lake or river

-Still other tribes would follow their food as the seasons changed, moving closer to areas where the game and vegetation was more abundant throughout the year.
+Still, other tribes would follow their food as the seasons changed, moving closer to areas where the game and vegetation were more abundant throughout the year.

 In the U.S.A. many people forage and consume a variety of natural foods; nuts, seeds, fruits, berries, roots, greens, mushrooms, and other medicinal plants and herbs.

 - Vorderbruggen, Mark (Author)